Keyfactor/paloalto-firewall-orchestrator/README.md

-## Support for Palo Alto PA-VM Firewall
+## Support for Palo Alto Orchestrator

-Palo Alto PA-VM Firewall is supported by Keyfactor for Keyfactor customers.
+Palo Alto Orchestrator is supported by Keyfactor for Keyfactor customers.
 If you have a support issue, please open a support ticket with your Keyfactor representative.

 ###### To report a problem or suggest a new feature, use the **[Issues](../../issues)** tab.
 If you want to contribute actual bug fixes or proposed enhancements, use the **[Pull requests](../../pulls)** tab.
 ___